Luca-A-Magalhaes/himcd/README.md

 Note the command by default will only append new data, not update or delete previous data.

 But you can pass the `--override` flag to erase all previous data before importing.

+We provide a `data/sample_data.csv` file as an example of data accepted.

 The file content format is